 Over My Dead Body

-In 1989, while on a solo camping trip at Hole in the Wall in the Mojave National Preserve, I retrieved a call from two activist friends, Ward Young and Rachel Johnson, inviting me to join them in a meeting with tribal leaders at a place called Ward Valley.
+In 1989, while on a solo camping trip at Hole in the Wall in the Mojave National Preserve, I received a call from two activist friends, Ward Young and Rachel Johnson, inviting me to join them in a meeting with tribal leaders at a place called Ward Valley.
 Their message, they explained, was that the government and the nuclear industry wanted to build a radioactive waste dump in the Mojave Desert and no one knew about it.
 That next evening I followed their directions, exited Interstate 40 at Water Road and took a dirt road south toward a flickering light in the distance.
 The dark night sky in the Mojave Desert is a stunning sight abundant with stars, bright planets and the wide dusty ribbon of the Milky Way.

 As I drove through the warm night, I had to swerve to avoid Sidewinder rattlesnakes twisting across the road.
 I approached a cluster of cars and trucks and could see a group of people seated around a large bonfire.
 I greeted my friends and was introduced to members of the Mojave and Chemehuevi Indian tribes.
 A Chemehuevi game warden by the name of Chance walked around the fire with his shotgun slung across his shoulders as he talked about the plans for a nuclear-waste dump in their ancestral lands.
 “Who will speak for the Desert tortoise, the Red-Tailed Hawk, the Golden Eagle, the Rattlesnake, the Raven and the Bobcat?” he asked.